Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 Possible Solution(s):

-The Kenmore washer could be leaking because your complete unit isn’t level, resulting in an out-of-balance washing drum.
+The Kenmore Washing Machine could be leaking because your complete unit isn’t level, resulting in an out-of-balance washing drum.

-Check that all of your washer’s legs are appropriately spaced on a solid floor.
+Check that all of your Washing Machine’s legs are appropriately spaced on a solid floor.

 If your legs aren’t standing equally, review your user handbook to learn how to level them.

-Place a level on top of the washer and adjust the legs as needed until your machine’s legs are evenly spaced on the ground.
+Place a level on top of the Washing Machine and adjust the legs as needed until your machine’s legs are evenly spaced on the ground.

 If you see the leakage from the machine’s bottom, the main hose connection could be to blame.

-Check for leaks in the water inlet hose connections to the washer and the water valves in your home.
+Check for leaks in the water inlet hose connections to the Washing Machine and the water valves in your home.

 Tighten any loose connections and replace any damaged valves as needed.